antonbabenko/serverless.tf/README.md

 [Terraform AWS Lambda module](https://github.com/terraform-aws-modules/terraform-aws-lambda) supports all of these ways of building dependencies (see [examples/build-package](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples/build-package) there).

-Building Lambda layer and Lambda functions is an identical process, and it is already supported by the module.
+Building the Lambda layer and Lambda functions is an identical process, and it is already supported by the module.

-Using commands like [sam build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-build.html) provided by AWS SAM can be a feasible option if you are using AWS SAM already and want to perform gradual migration towards serverless.tf's approach and start using Terraform AWS Lambda module where extra features like exclude files by masks, configurable storage, and conditional creation already supported.
+Using commands like [sam build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-build.html) provided by AWS SAM can be a feasible option if you are using AWS SAM already and want to perform gradual migration towards serverless.tf's approach and start using Terraform AWS Lambda module where extra features like excluding files by masks, configurable storage, and conditional creation are already supported.

 ### Package

-Creation of Lambda deployment package (for a function or a layer) supported by [Terraform AWS Lambda module](https://github.com/terraform-aws-modules/terraform-aws-lambda) and can be customized, or completely disabled in favor of using external tool or script to do that (see [examples](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples) there).
+Creation of Lambda deployment package (for a function or a layer) supported by [Terraform AWS Lambda module](https://github.com/terraform-aws-modules/terraform-aws-lambda) and can be customized, or completely disabled in favor of using an external tool or script to do that (see [examples](https://github.com/terraform-aws-modules/terraform-aws-lambda/tree/master/examples) there).

 ### Test

-Running any tests required for serverless application with Terraform efficiently is rather tricky simply because Terraform was not designed to run scripts and get outputs.
+Running any tests required for serverless applications with Terraform efficiently is rather tricky simply because Terraform was not designed to run scripts and get outputs.
 There are several options developers can use:

 1. [null_resource](https://www.terraform.io/docs/providers/null/resource.html) to run shell scripts without worrying about output.
 1. [Shell provider](https://github.com/scottwinkler/terraform-provider-shell) to manage Shell scripts as fully-fledged resources and have full control of a resource lifecycle handled by Terraform.